Useful Patch: Merchant Center audit first, safe fixes first, no approval guarantees.

 • Repeated review requests before the account is materially cleaner

-What to do before review
+What to do before requesting review

 The goal is not to look busy.
 The goal is to make the account materially cleaner before you ask Google to look again.